Last updated on February 1, 2023

 • Slot 12: Rare/mythic rare slot – though you can have up to four in one of these packs, you’re guaranteed to have at least one.

 • Slot 14: An ad or token card, usually.
-25% of the time you get an actual Magic card from “The List,” which includes some old favorites.
-These include: Muscle Sliver, Cloudgoat Ranger, and Pact of Negation.
+25% of the time you get a Magic card from “The List,” which includes some old favorites and many highly sought reprints.

-Set boosters will be “a little bit more” expensive than a draft booster.
-A display box will contain 30 packs instead of the typical 36 for a draft booster box.
+Set boosters are “a little bit more” expensive than a draft booster.
+A display box contains 30 packs instead of the typical 36 for a draft booster box.

 Zendikar Rising Card Gallery